clairemerot/angsd_pipeline/README.md

 # angsd_pipeline for population genomics with low-coverage whole-genome sequencing

-This pipeline was built by Claire Mérot with many inputs from Eric Normandeau, Anne-Laure Ferchaud and Amanda Xuereb.
+This pipeline was built by Claire Mérot with help and scripts from Eric Normandeau and many inputs from Anne-Laure Ferchaud and Amanda Xuereb.
-It has been used for the analysis in the paper reference below, and it is flexible to be used for similar kind of analysis on different datasets.
+It has been used for the analyses in the paper reference below, and it is flexible to be used for similar kind of analysis on different datasets.

 Claire Mérot, Emma Berdan, Hugo Cayuela, Haig Djambazian, Anne-Laure Ferchaud, Martin Laporte, Eric Normandeau, Jiannis Ragoussis, Maren Wellenreuther, Louis Bernatchez, Locally adaptive inversions modulate genetic variation at different geographic scales in a seaweed fly, Molecular Biology and Evolution, 2021;, msab143 https://doi.org/10.1093/molbev/msab143